NUbots/NUbots/module/purpose/Goalie/README.md

 - `message::planning:::LookAround` a Task requesting to look around for the ball
 - `message::strategy::LookAtBall` a Task requesting to look at a known ball
 - `message::strategy::DiveToBall` a Task requesting to dive to the ball if it is close enough
+- `message::strategy::WalkToFieldPosition` Task requesting to walk to position on field

 ## Dependencies